aylonc22/SimpleArena/README.md

 ## Acknowledgements

-I would like to acknowledge and thank Michael Yarichuk for inspiring this project and providing the initial mission that led to its creation.
+Big thanks to Michael Yarichuk for inspiring me to create this project and giving me the initial mission to get started!
 - [Michael Yarichuk](https://github.com/myarichuk)